KorneyChervonenko/KorneyChervonenko/README.md

 * 🌍  I'm based in Ukraine
 * ✉️  You can contact me at [pokryshkinkorney@gmail.com](mailto:pokryshkinkorney@gmail.com)
-* 🧠  I'm learning React
+* 🧠  I'm learning React and its ecosystem

 ### Skills